Yang Kan: Music and extravagant lifestyle

 On the other hand, Yang Kan was also well versed in music and lived very lavishly.
 He composed two songs, titled "Picking Lotus" (採蓮) and "Song of the Oar" (棹歌), and often had his concubines by his side.
 When Yang Kan was serving in Heng province, he had two ships linked together and built three waterside pavilions on them, decorated with pearls, jade and brocade, furnished with curtains and screens, and with female musicians on display.
 When the tide was right, he untied the ship ropes and held a banquet facing the waves.
 The river was often crowded with onlookers from both sides who came to see his vessel.

 During the Datong era (535–546), Yang Wei (陽斐) of the Eastern Wei dynasty was sent to Liang as an envoy.
 Due to him being an old classmate of Yang Kan, Emperor Wu ordered Yang Kan to invite Yang Wei over for a banquet.
 There were 300 guests, and the tablewares were all gold and jade inlaid with gemstones.
 There were three female musicians performing, and at night, there were 100 maids serving the guests, each carrying candles with gold flowers to provide lighting.

 At another banquet at Liankou (漣口; in present-day Lianshui County, Jiangsu), Yang Kan had a guest named Zhang Rucai (張孺才) who after getting drunk, set fire on a boat which spread to more than 70 ships and destroyed countless gold and silk.
-When Yang heard of the incident, he was unphased and continued serving wine.
+When Yang heard of the incident, he was unfazed and continued serving wine.
 In shame, Zhang Rucai fled, but Yang sent someone to console him and treated him the same as before.